 Alex Haines specialises in international law, particularly in the extensive field of international organisations law.
 His practice areas include sanctions, corruption and the institutional law of international organisations more generally (including international administrative law).
 He has advised on the sanctions regimes of the UN, EU, US and UK, as well as those of the International Financial Institutions (IFIs) and Multilateral Development Banks (MDBs).
-He regularly represents clients and litigates before international tribunals and bodies around the world, including Washington DC, New York City, London, Geneva, Luxembourg and Manila.
-The cases he has been instructed in have involved more than 25 international organisations, including the UN, the World Bank Group, the European Investment Bank, the Asian Development Bank, the African Development Bank, the World Food Programme, the International Maritime Organisation and the North Atlantic Treaty Organisation.
+He regularly represents clients and litigates before international tribunals and bodies around the world, including Washington DC, New York City, London, Geneva and Luxembourg.
+The cases he has been instructed in have involved more than 25 international organisations including the UN, the World Bank Group, the International Monetary Fund, the European Investment Bank, the Asian Development Bank, the African Development Bank, the World Food Programme and the North Atlantic Treaty Organisation.

-Alex has also lectured on international administrative law and the immunities of international organisations at the universities of Exeter, City of London, Brasilia, Hong Kong, Paris I, Pantheon-Sorbonne and Paris II, Pantheon-Assas, and King’s College.
-He has also lectured on immunities at the Stockholm Centre for International Law and Justice and on the appeals systems of international organisations at the Council of Europe in Strasbourg for the 50th Anniversary of its Administrative Tribunal.
+Alex has also lectured on international administrative law and the immunities of international organisations at the universities of Exeter, City of London, Brasilia, Hong Kong, Paris I Pantheon-Sorbonne, Paris II Pantheon-Assas, and King’s College London.
+He has also lectured on immunities and the application of international human rights law to international organisations at the Stockholm Centre for International Law and Justice and in the historical reading room of the International Court of Justice, as well as on the appeals systems of international organisations at the Council of Europe in Strasbourg for the 50th Anniversary of its Administrative Tribunal.

-In February 2018, Alex sat and passed the New York Bar examination, and plans to be admitted in early 2019.
+In February 2018, Alex sat and passed the New York Bar examination, and is currently in the process of being admitted.
 He is a member of both the Bar Council International Committee and the New York State Bar Association.
 In England and Wales, he is also registered for direct access with the public and qualified for litigation.